Screenwriter · Cultural Producer · Artist Trust Fellow (2026)

 "A landmark film: poetic, political, and unforgettable."

-PAGE International Screenwriting Awards · Judge ML
+PAGE International Screenwriting Competition · Judge ML

 "A writer who knows exactly what they are doing and why."